Unification Church distances itself from Abe's assassination

 “The amount of donations is up to each individual,” he said.
 “We are grateful to those who give large donations, but nothing is required.”

-The Associated Press was not invited, despite putting in a request.
-The news conference was livestreamed by Japanese media company Abema, and parts of it were carried on Japanese TV broadcasts.

-“As a religious leader, I take this extremely seriously,” Tanaka said of Abe’s assassination.

-Japanese media reports say Yamagami’s mother declared bankruptcy in 2002, but records dating back 20 years couldn’t be confirmed and Tanaka said details were unknown.
+Japanese media reports say Yamagami’s mother declared bankruptcy in 2002.
+Tanaka said records dating back 20 years couldn’t be confirmed.

-The Unification Church has been embroiled in some controversy over the years.
-Since its founding in 1954, Moon built a business empire with hundreds of ventures in more than a half-dozen countries, from hospitals and universities to newspapers and a ballet troupe.

-Prominent among the controversial practices are the mass weddings, or arranged marriages, often pairing followers from different countries, allegedly aimed at building a multicultural religious world.
-New York’s Madison Square Garden was the site for a mass wedding.

-In Japan, celebrity actresses have joined the church, while politicians courted friendly ties because of the church’s influence.
+In Japan, famous actresses have joined the church, while politicians courted friendly ties because of the church’s influence.
 The Japan branch was founded in 1959.
-Church spokesperson Ahn Ho-yeul said the church has 300,000 believers in Japan and 150,000-200,000 in South Korea.
+Church spokesperson Ahn Ho-yeul said the church has 300,000 believers in Japan, and from 150,000 to 200,000 members in South Korea.

 The church’s beliefs are based on the idea that love in marriage and family is what God wants for world peace and harmony.